opensearch-project/opensearch-sdk-java/PLUGIN_MIGRATION.md

 ```

 You can optionally also add `actionNames()` to this route.
 These should correspond to any current actions defined as permissions in roles.
+`actionNames()` serve as a valuable tool for converting plugins into extensions while maintaining compatibility with pre-defined reserved roles.
 Ensure that these name-to-route mappings are easily accessible to the cluster admins to allow granting access to these APIs.

 Change `prepareRequest()` to `handleRequest()`.